NBS-LLC/ns-flick-tutorial/README.md

 ## Tips

--   When using `asdf` create a `~/.tool-versions` and align the versions to the system.
+-   When using `asdf` create a `~/.tool-versions` to pin your system tools to their original versions.

 ## Troubleshooting